kitnato/neverquest/source/data/manual.md

 #### Colossus

-[Two-handed](#two-handed) melee weapons are used as one-handed.
+[Two-handed](#two-handed) melee weapons are used as one-handed weapons.
 This means a shield can be equipped alongside it and any effects applicable to one-handed weapons apply to two-handed weapons as well.

 #### Executioner